kilic/fp/README.md

-# Usage
+`fp` generates prime fields, field elements and x86 optimized, high speed field operations.

-## Code Genetation
+## Generating Field

-Examples can be found here.
+Example commands to generate fields can be found [here](codegen/example.sh).

 There are four generation modes.

-## A. Predefined Modulus
+### A. Predefined Modulus

 Given modulus input you get a field implementation with its precomputed constants.